BekhruzSNiyazov/Data-Parsing/README.md

 # Data parsing
 This is a program that does data parsing.
-It was written in C.
+It was written in C. It accepts 2 command line arguments: name of the file with data and section with key (`section.key`)
 # Usage
 - Compile the program
 - Run